 Article 14.

-Voted to transfer the sum of $100,000 from available funds (FY22 Free Cash) to pay for the purchase of a new heavy duty pickup truck with plow, or take any other action relative thereto.
+Moved to transfer the sum of $100,000 from available funds (FY22 Free Cash) to pay for the purchase of a new heavy duty pickup truck with plow, or take any other action relative thereto.

 Resident Cynthia Allen questioned why the price of the truck is so high.
 Paul explained that Keith Bardwell did the research to find the best value.
 Don Skroski asked if it was a pickup truck or dump truck.
 It was clarified that this is a dump truck.
 Fred Baron made a motion to strike the word “pickup” from the Article.
 Joyce Seconded.

+Voted to transfer the sum of $100,000 from available funds (FY22 Free Cash) to pay for the purchase of a new heavy duty truck with plow.

 Moderator declared article passed in the affirmative as amended.